Ecam-Eurobot/Tutorials/src/electronics/Voltage-measurement-battery1-converti/Voltage-measurement-battery1-converti.md

 To make my voltmeter with my Arduino Uno, I used the LCD display.
 To complete the tutorial, you will need:

-•	1x LCD (Liquid Crystal Display)
+•1x LCD (Liquid Crystal Display)

-•	1x 10 k ohm potentiometer
+•1x 10 k ohm potentiometer

 Connection of  the following pins:

-- LCD RS pin to digital pin 12
+-LCD RS pin to digital pin 12

 -LCD Enable pin to digital pin 11